 What’s the Difference Between the FDA and the USDA?

-Needless to say, there are several confusing divisions between the two agencies.
-The USDA mainly oversees meat, poultry, and eggs — but under its umbrella also falls the Center for Nutrition Policy and Promotion, which establishes Dietary Guidelines, and the Food and Nutrition Service, which administers SNAP benefits (aka food stamps).
-The FDA, meanwhile, is responsible for regulating — and slapping a nutrition facts label — on all processed foods created and sold in the U.S.
+The USDA mainly oversees meat, poultry, and egg products, like packaged egg whites and powdered eggs used in food processing.
+Under its umbrella also falls the Center for Nutrition Policy and Promotion, which establishes Dietary Guidelines, and the Food and Nutrition Service, which administers SNAP benefits (aka food stamps).
+The USDA also operates a marketing branch that slaps meat “grade” labels on products.

 The humble pepperoni pizza exemplifies the complicated way in which these two agencies interact — or don’t.
 Usually, the only difference between a cheese pizza and a pepperoni pizza is the pepperoni.
 Yet a frozen pepperoni pizza, because it contains meat, will go through three separate USDA inspections: At the slaughterhouse, at the pepperoni-making facility, and at the pizza factory.
 Meanwhile, a frozen cheese pizza usually only needs approval from the FDA once: when the pizza manufacturer adds a nutritional label.

-The USDA’s internal Food Safety and Inspection Service regulates almost all of the meat we eat, including beef, pork, goat, and lamb (and poultry, see below).
 Safety inspections are mandatory, but the USDA’s Agricultural Marketing Service also offers producers the option to grade meat.
 This extra service, which comes with a fee, is why consumers will see meat cuts labeled “USDA Prime” or “USDA Choice” at the grocery store.
 Diners will note these distinctions, used to indicate quality, on many steakhouse menus.

 The FDA, meanwhile, regulates “meat from exotic animals,” which includes venison and other hunted game like wild boar.
 The USDA is responsible for inspecting sausages, but the FDA inspects sausage casings (because, as FoodSafetyNews writes, “they have no nutritional value as meat.”)